ehp2021/postpartum/README.md

 # Popping in program (PIP)

-Using python (Beautiful Soup, ), I compiled a database of ObGyn practices and a database of graduate family and mental counseling programs in 10 different states
+Using python (Beautiful Soup), I compiled a database of ObGyn practices and a database of graduate family and mental counseling programs in 10 different states

 I used the Mapquest API to get the long & lat for every address in these two databases